Woman in hoodie with headphones on stares off into the distance.

 How much security does a CVV offer?

 Unfortunately, identity theft, credit card fraud, and security breaches do happen.
-No security method is guaranteed, but a credit card CVV does provide a slight hurdle for hackers who may otherwise be able to access your account or credit card information.
+No se-curity method is guaranteed, but a credit card CVV does provide an extra layer of protec-tion from any identity thief who may otherwise be able to access your account or credit card information to make an unauthorized transaction.

 How can you protect your CVV from being disclosed?